QuickLava/lavaKirbyHatManager/README.md

 ## Instructions for Automatic File Placement and GCTRM

-1. Download the most recent release (Version 0.8.2, as of writing this).
+1. Download the most recent release.

 2. Extract the zipped folder into your build's base folder.
-For instance, P+EX builds would place it into the "Project+" folder, so that the program executables are located in "Project+/lavaKirbyHatManager - Version 0.8.2/".
+For instance, P+EX builds would place it into the "Project+" folder (ie. such that the entire folder is where your "pf", "rp", and "Source" folders are).

 3. Copy your "KirbyHatEX.asm", "KirbyHat.kbx", and "ft_kirby.rel" files into the program's folder.
 Ideally, start from fresh, stock P+EX versions of these.